HydroModPy/HydroModPy/CONTRIBUTING.md

 pytest tests/unit/architecture/test_layer_matrix.py -v
 ```

-The test currently runs in `xfail` mode while R0..R4 (see
-`unified_architecture/PLAN_ACTION.md`) clear the legacy violations.
-The
-reported xfail count is the number of forbidden cross-layer imports
-remaining; it must trend down with every refactor session.
+Forbidden cross-layer imports fail the test.
+Temporary tolerances must be
+listed in `layer_matrix.yaml` with a short rationale.

 `test_annex_one_way` runs strict: `hydromodpy/` must never import from
 `hydromodpy_annex/`.
 Adding such an import is a CI failure.